OfficeDev/Outlook-SDK-iOS/README.md

 # Outlook SDK for iOS

+**Important:** This preview SDK has been deprecated and is no longer being maintained.
+We recommend that you use [Microsoft Graph](https://graph.microsoft.com/) and the associated [Microsoft Graph SDKs](https://developer.microsoft.com/en-us/graph/code-samples-and-sdks) instead.

 Easily integrate services and data from Outlook into native iOS apps using this Objective-C library.

 ---